Lesson 3 – Recording

 3. Plug Acoustic Guitar into Audiobox input 1.

-4. Turn up the volume (1) until the red light on the audiobox is red.
+4. Turn up the volume (1) and play, until the red light on the audiobox is red.
 This means that it is to loud.
 Turn the volume down until it no longer flashes.

 5. On the audiobox: adjust volume for the phones & main.
 Start with half way.